biowaffeln/msc-19-showcase/README.md

 ## Adding your project

-Clone the repository.
+Clone the repository with: `git clone https://github.com/moritzsalla/msc-19-showcase.git`

 You can add your project by populating the `index.md` in your `src/markdown-pages/your-name` directory.

 ```
 markdown-pages